-Determination of e-learning elements that will be sorted by priority rescaph, namely difficulty-usefulness pyramid (DUP)10 and difficulty-usefulness pyramid with weight (DUP-We), which consisted of 10 elements, namely: 1) learning design; 2) handout: 3) book; 4) link to resources; 5) discussion forum; 6) chatting; 7) assignment; 8) feedback; 9) quiz and; 10) survey.
-In previous studies, the determination of these 10 elements had been done carefully with the difference in time that was not too long, so the consideration was still relevant for use in this study.
-In order to ensure the accuracy of the selection of e-learning elements, the 10 elements based on previous research were further consulted with relevant experts from the Humanistic Network for Science and Technology (HNST) and the Alliance of Health Activists (AloHA).
+The determination of elements of e-learning in health that will be prioritized referred to previous research, namely difficulness-usefulness pyramid (DUP)8 and difficulty-usefulness pyramid with weighting (DUP-We)2, which consists of 10 elements, namely: 1) learning design;

+2) handout; 3) book; 4) link to resources; 5) discussion forum; 6) chatting; 7) assignment; 8) feedback; 9) quiz and; 10) survey.
+In previous studies, the determination of these 10 elements had been done carefully with the difference in time that was not too long, so the consideration was still relevant for use in this study. - 2) Determination of the attributes used as a basis for determining priorities